Yorker International University: Supposed accreditation

 The school says its accreditation has been issued by the "Government Accreditation Association of Delaware".
-The Delaware Department of Education denied that this organization had ever received authorization to operate on its territory.
+The Delaware Department of Education denied that this organization had ever received authorization to operate in its territory.
 The address of the "Government Accreditation Association of Delaware" was later moved to Washington, D.C., despite keeping the name "Delaware".

 The Yorker International University is also a member of the "International University Accrediting Association" (IUAA), an accreditation mill based in California and included in the list of non-recognized accreditation agencies of Michigan.
 One of the school's addresses in South Dakota was also used by "Albert University" — not to be confused with Alfred University or Albert College — allegedly headquartered in Delaware and unaccredited according to the Oregon Office of Degree Authorization.
 The director is Marco Grappeggia, who founded other unaccredited universities such as the Università Popolare degli Studi di Milano (University of the People of Milan) and claims to be a member of the aforementioned Government Accreditation Association of Delaware.